 All levels of government spend an enormous amount on health for Australians.

 Health care expenditure is expected to increase remarkably in the next 40 years.
-The Australian government spent just over $50 billion on health expenditure in 2009-2010.
-With our growing and ageing population and the increased demand for health care, this is projected to be over $250 billion by the year 2050.
+With our growing and ageing population and the increased demand for health care, expenditure is projected to be over $250 billion by the year 2050.
 A major concern for government is how the current health care system will be able to cope in the future.
 Explore the future projections of Australia’s health expenditure on page 51 from the Intergenerational report 2010.

 Research plays an important role in health.
 It allows for breakthroughs in technology for early detection, prevention (such as genetic analysis) along with improved treatment and cures.
 The downside of research is that it is very costly.
 Determining what percentage of expenditure should be allocated to research is another major consideration for government.